-7. Make connections.

 Lastly, the best action to take up is to consider joining community grief and recovery support group specifically for suicide loss.
 Being with others who have dealt with a loss due to suicide can provide tremendous support and comfort after the loss.
 You and your family will be able to make connections with others who have dealt with some of the emotional ups and downs that come during the grieving process.
 There will be many questions that may arise that only fellow suicide grievers may be able to answer.
 By making connections with others that know exactly what you are feeling and thinking, you will be able to grieve with more clarity and support.

 What’s the next step?

-If you have a hard time getting the support you need to grief after losing a loved one to suicide, start here and let us know, you can contact us at the Grief Recovery Center for more info today.
+If you have a hard time getting the support you need to grief after losing a loved one to suicide, start here and let us know, you can contact us at the Grief Recovery Center in Houston, TX for more info today.

-### Now